Haiku-Trading/widget/widget/THEMING.md

 # Widget Theming

-The Haiku Widget supports comprehensive custom theming through props, allowing you to match your brand colors and support both light and dark modes with automatically generated color palettes.
+The Haiku Widget supports comprehensive custom theming through separate light and dark color palettes, giving you complete control over how your brand colors appear in each mode.

 ## Basic Usage